alanarnholt/PASWR2E-Book/_includes/supplement.md

   </div>
   <div class="row">
     <div class="span10 offset1">
-      <p>You can freely download odd answers to all problems in the book as well as an example template for solving problems using RMarkdown with the knitr package.</p>
+      <p>You can freely download odd answers to all problems in the book as well as an example template for solving problems using RMarkdown with the knitr package.
+The text is supported with the R package <a href="http://alanarnholt.github.io/PASWR2/">PASWR2</a>.</p>
       <br><br>
     </div>
   </div>